-- All students who state they will return must: - 1.
-Attend class within five (5) calendar days of the violation; - 2.
-File an appeal within five (5) calendar days after the date of violation - 3.
+- 1. Attend class within five (5) calendar days of the violation; - 2.
+File an appeal within five (5) calendar days after the date of violation; - 3.
 Have perfect attendance while the appeal is pending.

 Failure to comply with one or more of the requirements listed above will result in the student being withdrawn from all courses and dismissed from school.